Baculum: Presence in mammals

-It is absent in humans, ungulates (hoofed mammals), elephants, monotremes (platypus, echidna), marsupials, lagomorphs, hyenas, binturongs, sirenians, and cetaceans (whales, dolphins, and porpoises), among others.
+Within Eutheria, the penile bone is absent in ungulates (hoofed mammals, including cetaceans (whales, dolphins, and porpoises)), elephants, lagomorphs, and sirenians among others.

 Evidence suggests that the baculum was independently evolved 9 times and lost in 10 separate lineages.
 The baculum is an exclusive characteristic of placentals and closely related eutherians, being absent in other mammal clades, and it has been speculated to be derived from the epipubic bones more widely spread across mammals, but notoriously absent in placentals.

 Among the primates, marmosets, weighing around 500 g, have a baculum measuring around 2 mm, while the tiny 63 g galago has one around 13 mm long.
 The great apes, despite their size, tend to have very small penis bones, and humans are the only ones to have lost them altogether.

 In some mammalian species, such as badgers and raccoons (Procyon lotor), the baculum can be used to determine relative age.
 If a raccoon's baculum tip is made up of uncalcified cartilage, has a porous base, is less than 1.2 g in mass, and measures less than 90 mm long, then the baculum belongs to a juvenile.